- 1 Top 7 Best White Vinegar Compared

 Martin Pouret Orleans White Wine Vinegar is simply a fantastic product that has been imported from France and derived from white wine that has been naturally fermented in oak casks for more than one year.
-The end result is a great tasting vinegar that is light in color, which makes it perfect for salad dressings, marinades and other flavor-forward recipes.
+The end result is a great tasting vinegar that is milder than apple cider vinegar and light in color, which makes it perfect for salad dressings, marinades and other flavor-forward recipes.

 This product has a low acid content, relatively speaking, which makes it shine as a base for salad dressings but does not make it ideal for pickling.
 Also, the small bottle size, 8.4 ounces, does not make it economical to use as a cleaning agent.

 Award: Best for Salad Dressings